boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 If `FIO_MALLOC_OVERRIDE_SYSTEM` is defined, the facil.io memory allocator will replace the system's memory allocator.

+#### `FIO_MEMORY_ARENA_COUNT_MAX`

+Sets the maximum number of memory arenas to initialize.
+Defaults to 64.

+When set to `0` the number of arenas will always match the maximum number of detected CPU cores.

+#### `FIO_MEMORY_ARENA_COUNT_DEFAULT`

+The default number of memory arenas to initialize when CPU core detection fails or isn't available.
+Defaults to `5`.

+Normally, facil.io tries to initialize as many memory allocation arenas as the number of CPU cores.
+This value will only be used if core detection isn't available or fails.

 -------------------------------------------------------------------------------

 ## Basic Socket / IO Helpers